 Known as having one of Brighton’s best party atmospheres, No 32 has an ornate interior, an equally well-heeled and vibrant crowd and a brilliant layout.
 It was once a theatre and the sense of drama still prevails.
 Great, show-stopping food, stunning drinks and DJs during late hours – what more could you ask for on a night out?

-What a venue!
+What a venue and one of the newest bars in Brighton (well Hove actually)!
 With two restaurants, a bar and a nightclub all under one roof in this amazing space, Third Avenue has set this part of Hove alight.
 The sophisticated bar has a bit of a Manhattan members club and retro speakeasy look and feel, with whiskey making a decent appearance in not just their cocktails but also tasting “flights”, set to help give your night a good lift off.